Filiii70/RedressInsights/replit.md

 KMO-Alert is a B2B financial data platform for tracking and analyzing payment behavior of companies in the Benelux region.
 It's designed as a modern alternative to traditional credit reporting services, offering real-time, crowd-sourced payment data for SMEs (KMO's).
 The platform allows businesses to upload invoices, automatically extract data using AI, and analyze payment patterns to assess credit risk before engaging with customers.

+**Tagline**: "The Graydon for KMO's — but realtime, crowd-sourced and affordable."

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language (Dutch)
+- **CRITICAL**: ALL pages must have fixed-height layout with NO vertical scrolling
+- **CRITICAL**: NEVER modify dashboard UI without explicit request
+- Dashboard must remain publicly accessible without login
+- Design philosophy: Focus on "verslaving" (addiction) - engagement drives data contribution

 ## System Architecture